Track TinMan’s Favorite

 So how does it get that way in the first place?
 The same reason real train tracks are shinny on the top and black on the sides.
 The grease, oils, and other lubricants that we use on our trains to keep them running at their best dribble down the sides of the rails.
 Unless we want to spend our valuable train time, cleaning it off, the sides of the tracks are going to stain.
 These stains do not effect the electrical characteristics of the tracks in any way.
 On the real train tracks all that gunk that leaks down on the tracks, from wheels, bearings and gears actually ends up protecting the track from rust!
 Then add some dust and grit, and you have shinny tops and stained dark sides.

 A final polishing, and a coat of track preservative, and they are ready for you.
 The pictures do not do the track justice.
 The tops and sides of the rails are bright and polished, and look brand new.
 They are tested for proper electrical continuity and tight fitting pins.
-This sale is for a lot of track!
 A collection of somewhat odd pieces, that we don’t have enough of individually to advertise on our site, so out they go.
 61 total pieces 2 40″ straights, 4 14″ straights, 10 1/2 straights, 10 1/2 curves, 2 10″ straights 145 degree x 16 O72 curves, and 16 O31 curves, We will solder contact wires on 8 of the pieces unless you would rather us not.

 This is a track that will be as rust resistive that you can find, will require a minimum of attention while in use, and stores very well.
 We like to say this is track that your great grandchildren can remove from storage give it a quick wipe, and put it down on a layout.
 Last year we accidentally left a few pieces outside in the weather.
 When we found them this fall, the only evidence was a very little surface rust on the tops that cleaned right off.
 A quick polish and they were ready to run trains.

-These tracks started as “Bright and Shiny,” going through the complete renovation and reconditioning process.
+These tracks started as “Bright and Shiny,” and most all are original NY Lionel and or K line, going through the complete renovation and reconditioning process.
 We then paint the entire track with Rustoleum flat black.
 The paint is then removed from the tops and insides of the rail tubes, leaving them bright.
 We reinstall and crimp the pins, and they’re better then new!

 “TinMan’s Favorite” also looks a lot more like real railroad track, where only the top of the rail is shiny.
 The rest of the rail is always very dark from the accumulation of rust, grease, oil and dirt.